M-Star Solve¶

 For more information about multi-GPU setup and usage, see Multi-GPU Setup.

-The Solver GUI has a Scripts menu which is a user-configurable area for running common tasks.
-See the Global Scripts documentation.
+M-Star Solve has Extensions which are a user-configurable area for running common tasks.
 There are some default scripts provided that will require M-Star Python (or equivalent) to be installed.

 Restarting a Simulation¶